Aracho1/Portfolio/testing/README.md

 ## Other notes
 #### Diff. between return and output
--A**return** value is the data returned to the program by the execution of a method -**puts** or **print** has a return value of **nil**
+- A **return** value is the data returned to the program by the execution of a method
+- **puts** or **print** has a return value of **nil**

-#### Side-Effect
+#### Side Effects
 - When a program has an observable effect besides returning a value
 - Side effects can make a program unpredictable
-- pure function: a function that always has the same result for the same input
+- Pure function: a function that always has the same result for the same input
-- functional programming is the process of building software by composing pure functions, avoiding shared state, mutable data and side effects.
+- Functional programming is the process of building software by composing pure functions, avoiding shared state, mutable data and side effects.
 It is a different programming paradigm than OOP.